ohrite/circuit-breakers-2024/presentation.md

 # Experience Report: Jeff Parr

-> For any co-op, you’ll be asking your members, who may not know about business,
+> You’ll be asking members who may not know about business
 > for their input.
 >
-> This requires fluency in various disciplines: accounting, reviewing at
+> This requires fluency in many disciplines: accounting, reviewing
 > contracts, ... all the concerns that exist in business.
 >
-> Co-op developers, vendors, and technical assistance from groups like USWFC
+> Developers, vendors, and technical assistance from USWFC
 > can help build that familiarity.
 >
-> Lacking a business management background makes those topics uncomfortable.
+> Lacking business fluency can make these topics uncomfortable.
 > The group's success lies in how it deals with that.

 ---